 I inform you that an Ordinary Council meeting will be held at the Northam Recreation Centre at 44 Peel Terrace, Northam on 21 April 2021 at 5:30pm.

-There will be a Forum meeting held in the Council Chambers on 14 April 2021 at 5:30pm to discuss the contents of this agenda.
+There was a Forum meeting held at the Northam Recreation Centre on 14 April 2021 at 5:30pm to discuss the contents of this agenda.

 Yours faithfully